a-kushnir/x-stocks/README.md

 [xStocks](http://x-stocks.herokuapp.com/) is a Stock Data Aggregator website

+## Prerequisites

+xStocks website is designed to run with a minimal set of prerequisites.
+You will need the following:

+- Ruby 2.6.6
+- Bundler

 ## License

-The Aimeos TYPO3 extension is licensed under the terms of the GPL Open Source license and is available for free.
+xStocks website is licensed under the terms of the GPL Open Source license and is available for free.

 ## Links